Smoky, Spicy, and Extra Chunky Homemade Spaghetti Sauce Recipe

 Green Bell Peppers are extremely important since a 1-cup serving includes 2.5 grams of fiber, 119.8 mg of Vitamin C and 0.55 mg of Vitamin E. These nutrients are critical to help protect against infection and cellular damage as well as generally helping your immune system.

 Other health benefits of tomatoes include having a very high amount of Vitamin A, C, K, and B6.
 Tomatoes also have dietary fiber and protein.
+Mushrooms too have a lot of positive health benefits for men.

 When you combine these (and plenty of garlic!) together, you have a hearty and most importantly healthy dinner.
 It will taste great and help keep you going.